Warnings About Snorting Oxycodone

 - Possession of drug paraphernalia like straws and empty prescription bottles.

 Admitting that you or a loved one is suffering from oxycodone addiction can be difficult.
-Fortunately, treatment programs and recovery groups are available to help.
+Fortunately, treatment and intervention programs and recovery groups are available to help.

-- Snort the drug or take it in other ways different from that which is prescribed.
+- Snort the drug or take it in ways different from what is prescribed.

 - Take more of the drug than prescribed.

-- Mix the drug with alcohol or other sedatives.
+- Mix the medication with alcohol or other sedatives.

 First-class Facilities & Amenities